BrainJS/brain.js/README.md

 ### Installation note

-`Brain.js` depends on a native module `headless-gl` for gpu support.
+`Brain.js` depends on a native module [`headless-gl`](https://www.npmjs.com/package/headless-gl) for GPU support.
 In most cases installing `brain.js` from npm should just work.
-However, if you run into problems, this mean prebuilt binaries are not able to download from github repositories and you might need to build it yourself.
+However, if you run into problems, this means prebuilt binaries are not able to download from GitHub repositories and you might need to build it yourself.

 #### Building from source